One moment.

 Solution: The brain reads usage patterns, support ticket sentiment, and engagement signals to score renewal risk months before the contract date.

-Proof: Renewal risk scores flagged 70 percent of eventual churns at least 90 days before contract expiration in pilot data.
+Pilot target: Flag 70 percent of eventual churns with renewal risk scores at least 90 days before contract expiration.

 Read the use caseThe same brain that read these 10,765 hires reads every system in your company and hands you the next move, with the math of acting versus waiting attached to each one.
 Your team approves, edits, or declines it.
 From the day Alex applies to the day Alex retires.